PostHog/posthog.com/contents/blog/the-posthog-array-1-21-0.md

 ## PostHog News

 Sean has joined us to lead our marketing efforts and we're super excited.

+He is a developer with an impressive background in open source software and game development and believes (correctly) that pineapple and pizza must not commingle.

 ## Community Shoutouts